Trevino, Rangers rally for 4 runs in 9th, beat Rockies 13-12

 TRAINER’S ROOM

-Rangers: RF Mazara (sore left wrist) and C Robinson Chirinos (body soreness) returned to the lineup after missing two games. .
-SS Elvis Andrus (fractured right elbow) moved his rehab assignment to Triple-A Round Rock, where he led off Sunday’s game as the DH.
-Manager Jeff Banister said he expected Andrus to make the trip to Kansas City for a series beginning on Monday.
+Rangers: RF Mazara (sore left wrist) and C Robinson Chirinos (body soreness) returned to the lineup after missing two games.
+Chirinos now may miss more time with a foot injury.
+“Pretty sore, pretty numb in the area where he got hit,” manager Jeff Banister said. ...
+SS Elvis Andrus (fractured right elbow) moved his rehab assignment to Triple-A Round Rock, where he was 0 for 2 with two walks leading off as the DH.
+Banister said he expected Andrus to make the trip to Kansas City for a series beginning on Monday.

 UP NEXT